 Financial Times rates advisors among tops in US

-A group of West Michigan financial advisors has been ranked among the best in the nation by an industry publication.
+A group of West Michigan financial advisors have been ranked among the best in the nation by an industry publication.

 Three West Michigan Merrill Lynch advisors — Kimberly Hammond, Brett Howell and Craig Sharp — and a Raymond James advisor — Jeffrey Vander Weele — landed on the third-annual Financial Times "Top 401 Retirement Advisers" list published this fall.

 The Financial Times "Top 401 Retirement Advisers" list represents the best professionals in the nation who specialize in advising defined contribution plans, or DC plans, offered by corporate, nonprofit and government employers.

 Financial Times and its sister organization, Ignite Research, contacted large U.S. brokerages, independent advisors and other wealth managers to identify qualified applicants.

 Applicants were required to advise on at least $50 million in DC plan assets and have at least 20 percent of their client assets in such plans.

 The qualifying advisors completed a questionnaire about the nature of their practice and their investment recommendations.

 Financial Times used seven key criteria to rank the advisors, including DC assets under management, specialization, growth rate of plans, years of advising experience, industry certifications, participation rate in plans advised and compliance records.

 According to the publication, “because each adviser takes a different approach to their practices, the FT '401' list is unranked.”